While waiting for all the guests to arrive, he occupied himself in the Varath Library.

 “I’ll be fine.
 If I need more, I’ll find some way to work for it.”

-Also inside his rucksack was a small pouch containing 837erns.
-It wasn’t nearly enough to sustain anyone for 2-3 years, but if he used it sparingly and sold the animals he killed or plants he gathered, he could make do.
+Also inside his rucksack, was a small pouch containing eight hundred and thirty-seven erns.
+It wasn’t nearly enough to sustain anyone for two to three years, but if he used it sparingly and sold the animals he hunted or plants he gathered, he could make do.
 There were also plenty of people who would pay handsomely for the services of a mage.

 With a new sword and everything accounted for, the family was outside the house, giving their last goodbyes.
 A carriage was ready to take him to the 1st ward gates where a caravan heading west was waiting.

-His plan was to go as far as he needed to with the caravan before heading off on his own, as there were still unfinished business in Darsus.
+His plan was to go as far as he needed to with the caravan before heading off on his own, as there was still unfinished business in Darsus.

 “Kai.
 Come back okay?”
 Anise spoke, trying her best to see him off with a smile.